appsmithorg/appsmith-docs/website/docs/getting-started/tutorials/the-basics/write-js-code.md

 5. Go back to the canvas by clicking the page name or the **Widget** tab.

 6. Select the `usersTable` Table.

+7. Click the gear icon ⚙️ next to the **gender** column.
 Click on the **Style** tab.

-7. In the Cell Background property, click the **JS** button and paste the following code snippet to call the function to return the color code based on the gender of the user in the current table row.
+7. In the **Cell Background** property, click the **JS** button and paste the following code snippet to call the function to return the color code based on the gender of the user in the current table row.

   ```
   {{JSObject1.getBackground(currentRow.gender)}}